attainu/python-project-adrish-biswas-au9/README.md

 > Bitcoin offers an efficient means of transferring money over the internet and is controlled by a decentralized network with a transparent set of rules, thus presenting an alternative to central bank-controlled fiat money.

-##### Advantage of Bitcoin:
+##### Advantages of Bitcoin:

 > By using a cryptocurrency, users are able to exchange value digitally without third party oversight

 ##### Problem Faced by Users: